Knowledge Base Sections ▾

 Let's start with the strengths — what works in Gonka's favor:

-- Tier-1 investors: About $80M from world-class funds — Coatue ($48B AUM), Bitfury ($50M Series B — their first investment from their $1B ethical AI fund), Insight Partners ($90B+ AUM), Benchmark (early investor in eBay, Uber, Snap), Slow Ventures, K5.
+- Tier-1 Investors: about $80M from world-class funds — Coatue ($48B AUM), Bitfury ($50M Series B — the first investment from their $1B ethical AI fund), Insight Partners ($90B+ AUM), Benchmark (early investor in eBay, Uber, Snap), Slow Ventures, K5.

-- Public founders: The Liberman family with a 20-year track record, Snap exit ~$64M, Product Science $18M.
+- Public Founders: The Liberman family with a 20-year track record, Snap exit ~$64M, Product Science $18M.
 Verifiable biographies — not an anonymous team.

-- Working network: ~4,648 GPU, ~113 participants, ~582 ML-nodes.
-Mainnet from August 2025 — this is not a whitepaper, but a working product.
+- Operating network: ~4,648 GPUs, ~113 participants, ~582 MLNodes.
+Mainnet since August 2025 — this is not a whitepaper, but a working product.

-- Price advantage: ~$0.0009/1M tokens vs $2.50—15/1M at OpenAI — a difference of ~2,800 times.
-This is a structural architectural advantage, not a temporary promotion.
+- Price advantage: ~$0.003/1M tokens vs $2.50—15/1M for OpenAI — a difference of ~830 times.
+This is a structural advantage of the architecture, not a temporary promotion.

-- Roadmap: One-click mining (Q1—Q2 2026), Confidential Computing (Q2—Q3 2026), TGE + listings on Tier-1 CEX.
+- Roadmap: One-click mining (Q1—Q2 2026), Confidential Computing (Q2—Q3 2026), TGE + listings on Tier-1 CEXs.

 Risks